Information about taking part in the survey

 - Email firstname.lastname@example.org

 Due to the nature of the study and the wide range of topics approached, sensitive topics might occasionally be included in the survey.
-If you think this has affected you, the following organisations could provide information and help:
+If you would like more information or support on any of the topics covered in the questionnaire the following organisations may be of help:

 The purpose of processing your information